top of page

 Jerrell Price, Director

-Jerrell Price is Director, Partnerships at Ross Initiative in Sports for Equality (RISE).
+Jerrell Price is Vice President, Partnerships at Ross Initiative in Sports for Equality (RISE).
 RISE is a national nonprofit that educates and empowers the sports community to eliminate racial discrimination, champion social justice and improve race relations.
 Through partnerships and programs, RISE inspires leaders in sports to create positive change on matters of race and equality.
 He previously served as the Director of Partnerships and Operations at UNICEF, working closely with the President & CEO, providing support and leadership on strategic initiatives.
 Jerrell is involved in key decisions across the organization, manages the National Board of Directors, and works closely with key constituents to raise vital financial and public support to enable UNICEF to provide life-saving programs to children in 190 countries.
 Jerrell is also lead for the Soccer Aid for UNICEF partnership, a celebrity soccer match that raises funds for UNICEF’s work.
 Before joining the UNICEF family, Jerrell spent time working in college athletics having been at the NCAA and Big Ten Conference.

 Michelle Brockwell-1.jpg